Practus, LLP Announces that the First Mutual Fund to ETF Conversion on Behalf of SmartETFs is Underway

 As of March 26, 2021, shares of each mutual fund will be exchanged into shares of its corresponding ETF.
 The majority of shareholders will experience the change as a seamless transaction, while a small group may need to provide additional information concerning their current brokerage arrangements.
 Current clients can contact Guinness Atkinson Asset Management directly for more information.

-The transaction was led by Alexandra Alberstadt, a partner in the Practus, LLP’s financial services practice.
+The transaction was led by Alexandra Alberstadt, a former partner in the Practus, LLP’s financial services practice.
 Bringing more than two decades of focused experience serving investment management firms to the table, Ms. Alberstadt was able to navigate numerous regulatory complexities and by combining elements of historical transactions, she developed a solution for advisers looking to evolve their investment offerings into the ETF space while maintaining fund scale.
 Although converting mutual funds to ETFs has been suggested in the past, this transaction is an entirely new model for asset management firms that may be interested in pursuing innovative approaches.
 She was assisted by Practus partner Robert Elwood who focused on the tax implications for current and future investors of the funds.

 “The key to finding a successful resolution was to understand the structure of our client’s funds, verify their suitability as ETFs, while aiming to ensure that current shareholders would benefit from the change,” said Ms. Alberstadt.
 “While this type of conversion will not work for all funds, in this case it was an exciting opportunity to deliver successful and established strategies to the client’s shareholders, with lower overall costs and better after-tax results going forward.”